ajnirp/ajnirp.github.io/content/blog/tango_solver.md

 * When you see a cell with two "suns" on either side of it, fill it with a "moon".
 Likewise if there were two "moons".
 * Say the grid width and height are `N`.
 When you see a row or column with `N / 2` "suns" in total, fill all other cells with "moons".

 I wrote up a few of these heuristics and was able to run them on several Tango grids.
 A couple times I had to add new, cleverer heuristics to account for harder puzzles that were otherwise unsolvable with the heuristics I'd written so far.
-Naturally, this "expert knowledge" approach was painful to write and involving a lot of worrying about loop iterations, indices, and logical edge cases involving arrays.
+Naturally, this "expert knowledge" approach was painful to write and required a lot of worrying about loop iterations and edge cases around array bounds.

 Which made me take a step back and think: since Tango is quite reminiscent of Sudoku, and Sudoku is solvable by simple backtracking methods, why not do the same for Tango?